CtrlK

 Trigger Term Quality

-Includes relevant terms like 'Apify', 'actors', 'serverless', 'Docker images', and 'JSON input/output', but misses common user variations like 'web scraper', 'crawler', 'Apify SDK', 'deploy to Apify', or 'convert script to actor'.
+Includes some relevant keywords like 'Apify', 'Actors', 'serverless', 'Docker images', 'JSON input', but misses common user-facing terms like 'web scraper', 'crawler', 'Apify SDK', 'actor migration', or 'deploy to Apify'.
+The term 'actorization' is domain-specific jargon that users may not naturally use.

 2 / 3